If you’ve never macerated before, it’s time you learn how.

 - Wash and pit cherries.

-- Add the brandy, water, and sugar to a small saucepan and heat over medium heat until the sugar dissolves.
+- Add the brandy, water, sugar, and almond extract to a small saucepan and heat over medium heat until the sugar dissolves.

 - Fill a lidded glass vessel with the pitted cherries.
 Pour the brandy syrup over the cherries until they are completely submerged.
 Cool.